bluedynamics/bda.plone.orders/README.rst

 TODO
 ----

+- Consider vendor UIS's and booking based state in mail notification

 - Store order state on each booking to make it possible each vendor can handle state of bookings in order belonging to him